Hypothyroid Diet Strategies That Actually Work |

 Willpower becomes far less essential when dealing with change in that sequence.

 In fact, some individuals may be successful even if they don’t use much of it.
 That’s why, in the Iceberg of Success, you’ll see that willpower is at the very top—above the sea level.

 Susan instantly understood the iceberg when I showed her.

 Then I did four activities to assist her change her attitude.

 The first exercise is to create a postcard with a destination.

 Coaches encourage their clients to see themselves in the future.
 What will their physical appearance be?
 What will people think?
 What exactly will they be able to accomplish?

 After that, PN clients compose a letter to their present selves from their future selves.
-The postcards motivate them on their travels and serve as reminders of their final destinations.
+The custom postcard motivates them on their travels and serves as a reminder of their final destinations.

 “So, let’s start with your destination,” I said to Susan.
 “Where would you want to go?”
 I wanted her to see herself in the future when she had achieved her objective.